EveShark/mern-stack-skills-challenge/task1-frontend/README.md

 4. **Implement Search**:
    - Implement a search input that filters the displayed contacts based on their names.

+### Setup Instructions

+1. Navigate to the `task1-frontend` directory.
+2. Install dependencies: `npm install`.
+3. Start the development server: `npm start`.

+### Evaluation Criteria

+- Proper use of React hooks (`useState`, `useEffect`).
+- Correct implementation of the search filter.
+- Code readability and organization.

 ### Provided Mock Data

 Here is an example of the mock JSON data for the contacts: